 The Menin Gate Memorial to the Missing commemorates United Kingdom and Commonwealth soldiers who died before 16 August 1917 (with the exception of New Zealanders, who are honoured elsewhere).
 Soldiers from throughout the Commonwealth who died after that date are remembered at the Tyne Cot Cemetery, a 15-minute drive from Menin Gate.

 After visiting Tyne Cot, head to the Memorial Museum in Passchendaele, where the trenches of World War I have been reconstructed for a stark insight into the battles.
-If you can time your journey to the museum for the evening of the 10th, it’s worth joining the torchlight procession to the Passchendaele church for a poignant outdoor reception and themed concert.
+If you can plan your Remembrance Day travel so that you get to the museum for the evening of the 10th, it’s worth joining the torchlight procession to the Passchendaele church for a poignant outdoor reception and themed concert.

 As with most major places, many shops and roads in the city centre will be closed on Remembrance Day.
 If you’re travelling by car, try to park outside the city centre and walk in to avoid delays.
 It’s always worth booking hotels in advance and going further out to avoid higher fees over the holiday.
-For more help planning your Belgian trip take a look at our travel guide.
+For more help planning your Remembrance Day travel in Belgium, take a look at our travel guide.